 The value of a piece of artist’s jewelry cannot be measured in carats.
 It is not judged by its hallmark, sparkle or transparency.
 And whatever the period it belongs to, a piece of jewelry created by a painter or sculptor testifies to a renewed approach to art, one that is perhaps more playful yet no less rigorous.

 From Picasso to Kapoor, Indiana to Koons, Braque to Liechtenstein, Vasarely to Stella, Arman to Rauschenberg and Cesar to Dali, the collection I have put together over 30 years now, boasts more than 220 pieces, tiny precious works of art that question the meaning and function of jewelry.

 These creations are always the result of an encounter, whether with the artists themselves or with other collectors.
 Both groups have encouraged me.
 They have given me no small amount of support in my discovery of this new world where art, seemingly at play, surpasses itself.

-By exhibiting these works, first in Roubaix, then in New York, Athens, Valencia, Miami, Seoul, Venice, Riga and , untill the summer 2018 , at the MAD in Paris , and in the future in other major cities around the world, I hope to create the right conditions for further encounters and further wonders.
+By exhibiting these works, first in Roubaix, then in New York, Athens, Valencia, Miami, Seoul, Venice, Riga and , untill the summer 2018 , at the MAD in Paris , and in the future in many other cities around the world, I hope to create the right conditions for further encounters and further wonders.
 2021 will see exhibitions at the Grimaldi Forum in Monaco, and at the Cercle Cité in Luxembourg…

 Born in Paris, Diane Venet was steeped in the art world from an early age.
 Her family were avid collectors, and her father Jacques Segard was for several years the President of the Friends of the Musée national d’Art Moderne in Paris.